GUT-AI/gut-ai/components/README.rst

 **Aims:**

 * Separation of concerns
+* Publication of optional standards and good practise guidelines
 * User-friendly User Interface (UI) and Dashboards
 * User-friendly configurations (e.g. using ``yaml`` and ``json``)
 * Anything else reduing the *cultural debt* or improving the DX